-This Asparagus Ricotta Tart can be cut in little bite-sized morsels or it can be sliced in little rectangles or triangles.
+This Asparagus Ricotta Tart can be cut into little bite-sized morsels or sliced in little rectangles or triangles.
 It is best served the day it is made.

 My mom inspired so many of the recipes that I share with all of you on my “She Loves Biscotti” blog, and this is no exception!

 A while back, I shared this polenta pizza with herbs with all of you.
 This was a recipe that my mom would make a few times a week… a staple during my youth.
 More often than not, it would be spread out on a large sheet pan (free form) and covered with lots of rosemary, garlic and olive oil.

 I use this recipe as a polenta piecrust for all kinds of wonderful toppings.

 I just needed a filling to join these two parts together and I thought that ricotta would work perfectly… and it did!